Risks and causes of melanoma

 Inflammatory bowel disease includes illnesses like Crohn’s disease and ulcerative colitis.
 The risk of melanoma skin cancer is higher in people with these diseases.

-Treatment for inflammatory bowel disease might include drugs that suppress the immune system, which we know can increase the risk of some cancers.
-But the research shows an increase in melanoma risk even when people have not taken these drugs.
+Treatment for inflammatory bowel disease might include medicines that suppress the immune system.
+We know this can increase the risk of some cancers.
+But research shows an increased melanoma risk even when people haven’t taken these medicines.

 Weakened immune system

 Your immune system protects the body against illness and infection.
-Studies have shown that people with weakened immunity are more likely to develop melanoma.
+Some people with weakened immunity are more likely to develop melanoma.
+Studies show this is the case for people who:

-- medicines to suppress the immune system (immunosuppressants) - for example, after an organ transplant
+• are taking medicines to suppress their immune system (immunosuppressants) after an organ transplant

 Other possible causes